williamgilpin/dysts/README.md

 + pandas
 + sdeint (optional, but required for stochastic dynamics)
 + numba (optional, but speeds up generation of trajectories)

-These additional optional dependencies are needed to reproduce some portions of this repository, such as benchmarking experiments and estimation of invariant properties of each dynamical system:

 + nolds (used for calculating the correlation dimension)
-+ darts (used for forecasting benchmarks)
-+ sktime (used for classification benchmarks)
-+ tsfresh (used for statistical quantity extraction)
-+ pytorch (used for neural network benchmarks)
-+ sympy (used for equation analysis benchmarks)

 ## Implementation Notes